DePINNetwork/dcrypt/docs/algorithms/poly/README.md

 ### Polynomial Arithmetic
 *   Standard addition, subtraction, and negation of polynomials.
 *   Schoolbook multiplication for negacyclic convolution.
-*   Fast convolution using the Number Theoretic Transform (NTT).
+*   Fast convolution using transforms like the NTT and FFT.

 ### Number Theoretic Transform (NTT)
 *   **Forward NTT:** Transforms a polynomial from coefficient representation to evaluation representation.